kirill3333/react-avatar/README.md

 # react-avatar
-👤 Load, crop, rotate and preview avatar with ReactJS component
+👤 Load, crop and preview avatar with ReactJS component

 # Demo